Early Care & Education

 Planning Committee generally meets on the first Wednesday of each month from September through June from 12:00 p.m. to 2:00. at various sites throughout the County.
 The public is welcome to attend the Committee meetings and participate in its work groups.

-Meeting Schedule– To confirm meeting schedule and verify locations, check this website or contact the Office for the Advancement of Early Care and Education at (213) 639-6202.
+Meeting Schedule – To confirm the meeting schedule and verify locations, check this website or contact the Office for the Advancement of Early Care and Education at (213) 639-6202.

 Meeting agendas are posted at least 72 hours prior to each monthly meeting.
 Approved minutes and supporting materials from the previous month are generally posted within one week following the meeting.